Garry Peterson

-Garry Denis Peterson (born May 26, 1945) is a Canadian-American drummer.
-Peterson was originally a "child prodigy" drummer, backing many popular acts in the 1950s, but is best remembered as an original member of The Guess Who.
-He served as the band's drummer from 1962 to 1975.
+Garry Denis Peterson (born May 26, 1945) is a Canadian-American retired drummer.
+Peterson was originally a "child prodigy" drummer, backing many popular acts in the 1950s, but is best remembered as an original member of the Guess Who.
+Being the longest-serving member of the group, he was the band's drummer from 1962 to 1975 and appeared with the band for several periodic reunions until 2003.

 He later joined Bachman–Turner Overdrive until he was fired a few years later.
-He joined an unauthorized Guess Who band put together by original bassist Jim Kale.
-Peterson and Kale toured under the Guess Who name for over 40 years, until being stopped in 2024 by lawsuits from Burton Cummings and Randy Bachman.
+He subsequently joined an unauthorized Guess Who band put together by original bassist Jim Kale.
+This version of the band toured and recorded for over 40 years until being stopped in 2024 by lawsuits from Burton Cummings and Randy Bachman.

 Career

 Early career: 1949–1958

 He was born in Winnipeg, and his father, Ferdie Peterson (who was also a drummer) got him to start playing the drums at age two, and professionally when he was four years old.
 In 1950, when he was five, he played drums for Peggy Lee at the Chicago Theatre.
 At nine years old, he joined the American Federation of Musicians.
-Garry was a child prodigy drummer, and backed Lionel Hampton, The Four Lands, Ames Brothers, and The Andrews Sisters.
+Garry was a child prodigy drummer, and backed Lionel Hampton, the Four Lands, Ames Brothers, and the Andrews Sisters.
 His influences are Ringo Starr, David Garibaldi, Buddy Rich, and Gene Krupa.
 He is also inspired by jazz and classical music, and played in the Winnipeg Symphony Orchestra for one season.

 The Guess Who: 1958–1975

 Peterson met Randy Bachman in junior high school, where they were both on their baseball team.
-They, with another friend, formed the band The Embers in 1958.
-Garry and Randy Bachman from the band The Embers met Chad Allan, Bob Ashley, and Jim Kale from Al & The Silvertones who were the band's "biggest rivals", and became Chad Allan and the Reflections.
-Early photos of the band sometimes show Peterson playing the saxophone.
+They, with another friend, formed the band the Embers in 1958.
+Garry and Randy Bachman from the band met Chad Allan, Bob Ashley, and Jim Kale from Al & the Silvertones who were the band's "biggest rivals" and became Chad Allan and the Reflections.
+Early photos of the feature Peterson playing the saxophone.

-They later changed to The Guess Who and added Burton Cummings as their keyboardist and lead singer.
+They later renamed the band to the Guess Who and added Burton Cummings as their keyboardist and lead singer.
 The Guess Who charted fourteen Top 40 singles in the United States and more than thirty in Canada.
 These songs include "American Woman", "These Eyes", "Laughing", "No Sugar Tonight/New Mother Nature", and "No Time".